chanseok-lim/oizumi_lab_website/content/research_topics/01-iit.md

 references:
   - "From the Phenomenology to the Mechanisms of Consciousness: Integrated Information Theory 3.0"
-  - Unified framework for information integration based on information geometry
+  - Unified Framework for Information Integration Based on Information Geometry
   - Measuring Integrated Information from the Decoding Perspective
-  - Geometry of information integration
   - "Stimulus Set Meaningfulness and Neurophysiological Differentiation: A Functional Magnetic Resonance Imaging Study."
   - Contents of Consciousness Investigated as Integrated Information in Direct